 - First click on the 'Events' item followed by a click on the 'update' item.

 - Then click on the 'Update and Restart' or the 'Update Now' button and the update process will start.
 Next, a patch file will be downloaded and installed.

 - If required, the 'License Agreement' and the 'Component Installer' will appear next, where the update files are downloaded and installed.

 - If you apply the first type of update, Android Studio will be restarted while the second type of update will display the welcome screen again.
 Note that in either case, there will be the absence of the 'Event' balloon denoting that all updates were applied.

 Summary Of Steps

 - Create a new project on Google's Android Studio.

 - Run the new project on the AVD to test it.

 - Run the same project on an actual Android device.

 That's it.
-You now have a Debian PC which can be used to develop Android software.
+You now have a Ubuntu PC which can be used to develop Android software.
 What was outlined in this 'how-to' is only the 'tip-of-the-iceberg' - there are more, lots more that you need to discover and learn!